mamintoosi-papers-codes/TSIT/README.md

 # TSIT: A Simple and Versatile Framework for Image-to-Image Translation

+---
+I forked the original TSIT repository for day2night samples in fire detection.
+Use day2night_fire.ipynb
+M. Amintoosi.
+---

 ![teaser](resources/teaser.jpg)

 This repository provides the official PyTorch implementation for the following paper: